Beach, Family, Malaysia, Singapore Weekends

 How many days should I spend in Desaru Coast?

-Our visit to Desaru was lovely, but given the size of the resort area, I think 3 days and 2 nights is ideal.
+Our visit to Desaru was really lovely, but given the size of the resort area, I think 3 days and 2 nights is maximum.
 You could even stay just 1 night if you’re just there for the resort and not planning to do other activities.
-Besides the adventure waterpark, there is not much to do in Desaru outside of your resort.
+Besides the adventure waterpark, there is not much else to do in Desaru outside of your resort.

 Where to stay on Desaru Coast